grafana/scenes/docusaurus/docs/scene-layout.md

 });
 ```

+The SceneCSSGridItem wrapper around each child is optional.

 ## Grid layout

-`SceneGridLayout` allows you to build scenes as grids.
-This is the default behavior of Dashboards in Grafana, and grid layout lets you add a similar experience to your scene.
+`SceneGridLayout` allows you to build scenes as grids of elements that can be dragged and moved around.
+This is the default layout used by the core Dashboard experiance in Grafana.
+It is
+not recommended for scene app plugins unless you need users to be able to move panels around.

 ### Step 1.
 Create a scene